JamieBursey/JamieBursey/README.md

 📌 **What I'm Up To:**
 - 🔍 Currently working on enhancing the user experience of my Sports Betting App.
-- 📚 Exploring [specific technology or field in tech] to bring more innovation to my projects.
+- 📚 Exploring Node.js and Express to bring more innovation to my projects.

 ---